Pedromaia26/LAPR2-ISEP/docs/SprintB/US6_CreateTask(FromESOFT19-20) (2).md

 * Typed data:
 	* a designation
+	* two descriptions (test type and collecting method)
-	* a description
+	* a code

 * Selected data:
-	*
+	* a category

 **Output Data:**

-* List of existing task categories
+* List of existing parameter	 categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)